rbohan/MongoLDAP/README.md

 This defines a fairly standard confuration but with LDAP enabled.
 Focusing on the `security` section:

 * We are not enabling authorization at this point (can be enabled later if required).
-* We have disabled transport encryption meaning that all network communication occurs in plaintext (for production scenarios you would remove the `transportSecurity: none` setting, which would enable transport security).
+* We have actively disabled transport encryption meaning that all network communication occurs in plaintext (the default is to use transport encryption, aka TLS).
+Do not use this setting for production systems!
 * We have specified the FQDN of our LDAP server (including port).
-* We are binding with the `admin` user.
+* We are binding with the `admin` user (using the full DN).
 * We have specified a single `userToDNMapping` rule which takes any input and converts it into a sub-tree LDAP query, looking for users with that string as their `uid`.
 * We've specified a base LDAP query as the authorization template, taking the DN we matched via the `userToDNMapping` query and retrieving the `memberOf` attribute.
 * We are using the `PLAIN` authentication mechanism, which is how we tell the system we're using an LDAP server for authentication purposes.